SpineDAO Token (SPINE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SpineDAO Token Historical Price

-According to the latest data gathered on SpineDAO Token live price page, the current price of SpineDAO Token is 0.00704077USD.
-The circulating supply of SpineDAO Token(SPINE) is 313.65M SPINE , giving it a market capitalization of $2.21M.
+According to the latest data gathered on SpineDAO Token live price page, the current price of SpineDAO Token is 0.00701726USD.
+The circulating supply of SpineDAO Token(SPINE) is 313.65M SPINE , giving it a market capitalization of $2.19M.

 In the past month, SpineDAO Token has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that SPINE could witness further price changes in the near future.